marqo-ai/marqo/examples/MultiModalSearch/article.md

 ### 1.1 Multi-modal Search

 Multi-modal search is search that operates over multiple modalities.
 We can think of two ways of doing multi-modal search, using multi-modal queries and multi-modal documents.
-For the former, the query itself may contain a combination of text and images  and the latter the document is made up of a combination of text and images.
+In both cases, they may contain any combination of text and images.
 For clarity we will stick to two modalities for now, text and images but the concepts are not restricted to just those and can be extended to video or audio (for example).

 <p align="center">
   <img src="assets/stripes.gif"/>